Life is stressful, alright. But when it starts interfering with your erections, that’s when you need to draw the line.

 Next is adding another technique to relieve muscular tension.
 In this technique, you focus on contracting a certain muscle (or group of muscles) to the maximum while inhaling, then you pause a while as the tension builds up.
 Exhale as you relieve the contraction.
 You’ll be able to feel the muscular tension easing up, leaving you with a state of relaxation.

-One of the best ideas you can do while carrying out your breathing and relaxation exercises is to play music in the background and ever learn how to do it using the best digital pianos.
+One of the best ideas you can do while carrying out your breathing and relaxation exercises is to play music in the background.
 The music can help clear your mind and stimulate feel-good hormones to be produced, its beat can even help with the rhythmic breathing techniques.

 Breaking the Cycle